American River (Agiapuk River tributary)

 American River is a waterway in the U.S. state of Alaska.
 Situated on the northwestern portion of Seward Peninsula, it is the eastern and larger fork of the Agiapuk River.
 It joins the Agiapuk River in a broad, gravel-filled basin, and for 20 miles up, is characterized by a wide flood plain and a meandering course.
-It receives a number of large tributaries from the east, which also have wide floodplains developed in their lower parts.
+It receives a number of large tributaries from the east which also have wide floodplains developed in their lower parts.
 The important tributaries are Portage Creek, Budd Creek, and Igloo Creek, while smaller tributaries are Burke, Gold Run, Dome, and Camp creeks.
 All of these tributaries received some attention from gold prospectors.
-The river is easily navigable for small boats for several miles above the mouth of Portage Creek, and the region can also be reached from Teller.
-Gold had been discovered in the region in September 1901, and a number of the streams were known to be gold-bearing to some extent.
+The river is easily navigable by small boats for several miles above the mouth of Portage Creek, and the region can also be reached from Teller.
+Gold had been discovered in the region in September 1901 and a number of the streams were known to be gold-bearing to some extent.